It’s another day & another opportunity to share a FREE crochet pattern, the Crochet Rectangle Shrug.

 For this pattern I used two colors, but there’s no harm in getting creative, one color?
 5 colors?
 Surprise me!

-Since you like the Airy Shrug so much, these might interest you too?
+Since you like the Crochet Rectangle Shrug so much, these might interest you too?

 HOW LONG DOES IT TAKE TO CROCHET THAT?